NCIP/cagrid-portal/cagrid-1-0/caGrid/README.txt

 FILES
 ========================================
-build.xml		This is the main build process that manages all of the project to project dependancies, and has a call-thru ability to build any subproject
+build.xml		This is the main build process that manages all of the project to project dependencies, and has a call-thru ability to build any subproject

 For more information, refer to the Documentation module of the repository.
 Specifically the Documentation/docs/BuildProcess directory.